hailelagi/hailelagi.com/content/hacks/tsunami.md

 As it turns out, the hard part is in the middle, keeping track of this forms a [graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) and lots of hardwork has gone into figuring out algorithms to traverse this graph and packaging it into nice APIs so nice, it's essentially automatic!
 Algorithms such as the tracing algorithm // mark and sweep serve this function and much more sophisticated systems exist in real languages, otherwise:

-1. In C - malloc//free or similar e.g [Jemalloc](https://github.com/jemalloc/jemalloc)
+1. In C everytime we always malloc//free or similar e.g [Jemalloc](https://github.com/jemalloc/jemalloc)
 2. reference counting
 3. [DIY](https://zig.guide/standard-library/allocators/) <-- (we're here, oh no!)

+Although it's _possible_ to do this in rust, it's [atypical and has all sorts of nuances](https://matklad.github.io/2022/10/06/hard-mode-rust.html).
 Why are we resorting to such a low, possibly error prone approach?

 #### A detour for just enough web assembly